nordic-institute/X-Road/CONTRIBUTING.md

 - Wrap lines at 72 characters.
 - Use the body to explain what and why you have done something.
 In most cases, you can leave out details about how a change has been implemented.

-If a commit refers to an issue, add the issue ID before the subject.
+If a commit refers to an issue, the issue ID must be referenced.
 For example:

 ```
-$ git commit -m "XRDDEV-123 Subject line
+$ git commit -m "fix: Subject line

-More detailed description."
+More detailed description.

+Refs: XRDDEV-123"
 ```

 If the commit is not related to any backlog item, the issue ID can be omitted.